brickbots/PiFinder/docs/build_guide_assembly.md

 ![Build Guide Step](../images/build_guide/v1.4/build_guide_12.jpg)

-If you are using a PiSugar, it comes with some protective covers on the screen posts.
-Remove these four bits of plastic or it can be very annoying later :-)
+If you are using a PiSugar, it comes with some protective covers on the screw posts.
+Remove these four bits of plastic or it can be very annoying later :-).

+IMPORTANT: If you are using the recommended S Plus unit, turn the 'Auto Startup' switch on the bottom of the unit to OFF.
+Having this in the ON position will prevent i2c from working and the IMU will not be used.
+Once the board is mounted, it's hard to reach this switch, so turn it off now :-)

+ALSO IMPORTANT:  The blue power light on the PiSugar board is very bright.
+You'll definitely want to cover it with some black nail polish or something similar.
+Plug it in to the battery and turn it on to make sure it's subdued.

 ![Build Guide Step](../images/build_guide/v1.4/build_guide_13.jpg)